bobbydilley/lindbergh-loader/README.md

 ### libsegaapi.so

 This is an emulation of the driver that games use to route sound out of the Creative Labs soundcard.
 This routes sound using OpenAL.

+## Config

+### EMULATE_JVS

+This turns on the JVS emulation layer, which will use X11s input capabilities to read your mouse/keyboard.
+When this is turned off the JVS traffic will be passed through to a serial port defined by `JVS_PATH`.

+### JVS_PATH

+This defines the path of the serial port that is connected to the JVS IO.

+### FULLSCREEN

+This defines if the game should open in full screen mode.

+### EMULATE_RIDEBOARD

+This turns on the Rideboard emulation layer used in the games The House Of The Dead 4 Special, and Let's Go Jungle Special!

+### EMULATE_DRIVEBOARD

+This turns on the Driveboard emulation layer used in the games Outrun 2 SP SDX, SEGA Race TV, Initial D 4 and Initial D 5.

+### EMULATE_MOTIONBOARD

+This turns on the motionboard emulation layer used in the game Outrun 2 SP SDX in its SDX setting.